nikmeiser/cipp/docs/cippe/1-introduction-to-european-data-protection/1-origins-historical-context.md

 ### 1.9.1 Application of the EU data protection law in the UK post-Brexit

-### 1.9.2 Adequacy and post-Brexit data transfers between teh EU and the UK
+### 1.9.2 Adequacy and post-Brexit data transfers between the EU and the UK

 ## Timeline for European Privacy
 ![Timeline for European Privacy](/cipp/img/timeline.png)